kukulis/framework/coupling.md

 In the picture below is drawn a bad access example.
-![Bad case too long vertical relation](pics/coupling/6.bad_case1.gif) The controller tried to access database layer service.
+![Bad case too long vertical relation](pics/coupling/6.bad_case1.gif)

+The controller tried to access database layer service.
 This is forbiden in the layering architecture.

-The solution is to delegate call through some Bussiness layer service, or **better** organize your code logic so that this call wouldn't be needed.
+The solution is to delegate call through some Bussiness layer service, or **better** organize your code logic so that this call wouldn't be needed at all.
 ![Soluton 1](pics/coupling/7.solution1.gif)